 “To create an environment that brings hope and improves the quality of life for persons affected by mental illness and substance use and promote wellness and recovery.”

 The Hancock County Board of Alcohol, Drug Addiction and Mental Health Services (ADAMHS) is a public body comprised of voluntary members who share a deep commitment for how our local community works together to meet the mental health and substance use treatment and recovery needs of our neighbors, friends, and loved ones.

-The ADAMHS Board is the local substance abuse and mental health planning authority for Hancock County.
-As a form of local government, the Board is the County’s forum for the review and negotiation of policies and allocations that direct our community treatment and prevention system.
+ADAMHS is the local mental health and substance use services planning authority for Hancock County.
+As a form of local government, ADAMHS is the County’s forum for the review and negotiation of policies and allocations that direct our community treatment and prevention system.

 Our Coalitions & Contract Agencies